isabella232/advertising-cloud.en/help/dsp/introduction/advanced-measurement-services.md

 * Household- and People-Based Reach and Frequency
 * Web Conversions
-* Segment Planning
 * Experiments
-* Panel and Recruitment-Based Surveys
-* TV Tune-In
-* TV Insights
 * Offline Sales Optimization
 * Foot Traffic Measurement
 * Transaction Measurement and Insights
+* In-Segment Reach
-* Segment Creation
+* Panel-Based Surveys
 * Exposure File Passing

 To learn more about leveraging advanced measurement services to create a custom learning agenda for your campaign, contact your Adobe Client Services team.